 Show your company culture visually.

 It’s absolutely true that our nonverbals communicate just as much as, if not more than, our words.
 When employees aren’t talking, nonverbal visual reminders can keep the organization’s values top of mind.
-Visuals can also help visitors or newcomers get a sense for who you are—for example, we recently added a new neon sign near our office entrance to publicize our Better Every Day mantra.
+Visuals can also help visitors or newcomers get a sense for who you are—for example, we have our core values on pennants hung on the wall and we recently added a new neon sign near our office entrance to publicize our Better Every Day mantra.

 Make it happen: